 Are you closing on a home sale soon?
 At Real-ativity, we want to educate and inspire you to navigate the world of residential real estate.
 You have read up in our “smarts” section for all the steps to either sell or buy a home.
-You have a contract, signed sealed delivered, fully executed, and a closing date is set for the near future.
+You have a fully executed contract and a closing date is set for the near future.
 Now, it’s time to have a look at what to expect when closing on a home sale.

 Before Closing On A Home Sale

-- The first step before closing on a house sale is to determine who will conduct your closing, where it will be, and when.
+- The first step before closing on a home sale is to determine who will conduct your closing, where it will be, and when.

 Closing agent name/ Company: